Rashi1206/BotZoneapp/README.md

-# 🤖 Zoni – Gemini-powered Chatbot for Botzone
+# 🤖 Gemini-powered Chatbot for Botzone

 This Node.js webhook uses Gemini (via Vertex AI) to respond to user questions using your website content.